And to remind you how stressful sales can be, tomorrow is National Stress Awareness Day – yes, it’s a real special day!

 Below is a video from YouTube explaining how DesignCrowd works in more detail –

-By entering “graphic designer” under search, you can see a list of designers, descriptions of their specialities, country, hourly rates, ratings, hours they worked for oDesk customers, and more.
+By entering “graphic designer” under search, you can see a list of designers, descriptions of their specialties, country, hourly rates, ratings, hours they worked for oDesk customers, and more.

 You post your job description and receive applications from candidates, review their work and background, set up a virtual interview to select the best candidate, and you can track their progress. oDesk handles all financial transactions for you.